saulegoode/AivenExercise/README.md

 Aiven exercise using Kafka, PostgreSQL, and optionally Grafana.

 This exercise was built around work done by John Hammink (https://gist.github.com/Jammink2).
-It simulates an iBeacon device streaming data using Aiven Kafka and written to a Aiven PostgreSQL instance for further analysis and optionally analysed in a Aiven Grafana instance.
+It simulates an iBeacon device streaming data using Aiven hosted Kafka and written to a Aiven hosted PostgreSQL instance for further analysis and optionally analysed in a Aiven hosted Grafana instance.

 ## Pre-requisites
 Python > 3x with psycopg2 and kafka-python modules loaded